 I write comic book reviews that NOBODY has ever asked for!

-Welcome back to Longbox Junk!
-Home of comic reviews you never knew you wanted!
+Welcome back to Longbox Junk, the place to find comic reviews you never asked for!

 Welcome back to Longbox Junk, the place to find comic book reviews you never asked for!

 So it's still July, and I'm still wavin' the flag a bit because I'm a guy who likes to wave the flag a bit in July.
 Don't read too much into it.
 It just means I'm looking at some Captain America comics this month.
 If you don't like a little "AMERICA, #$%&, YEAH!" in your comics. . .fair enough.
 Come back next month and I'll be on some other random tangent.

 This time out, I'm taking a look at a strange little relic from the edge of the Bronze Age.
 A 1985 Captain America story from the Marvel Anthology series, Marvel Fanfare.

 Marvel Fanfare is sort of an interesting series.
 It was intended to appeal directly to comic collectors by being sold in the direct market only and featuring non-code-approved stand-alone stories by a wide range of comic talent.
 It was printed on glossy paper usually reserved for comic covers of the time, without ads, and cost more than twice the price of the average comic in 1982 ($1.50 compared to .60).